puppetlabs/puppetlabs-apache/REFERENCE.md

 Controls Apache's `UseCanonicalName` directive which controls how Apache handles self-referential URLs.
-If not specified, this parameter omits the declaration from the server's configuration and uses Apache's default setting of 'off'.<br />
+If not specified, this parameter omits the declaration from the server's configuration and uses Apache's default setting of 'off'.
-Values: 'On', 'on', 'Off', 'off', 'DNS', 'dns'.

 Default value: `undef`